 Fees In General.
 In consideration of the provision of the Gathering Services by Lost Creek in accordance with the terms hereof for the benefit of and on behalf of Shipper, Shipper shall pay Lost Creek the Firm Demand Fee, the Variable Services Fee and the Volumetric True Up in the manner set forth in this Article III.
 The Firm Demand Fee shall equal the amount set forth in Section 3.3, the Variable Services Fee shall equal the amount and be computed in the manner set forth in Section 3.2 and the Volumetric True Up shall equal the amount set forth in Section 3.4, with such amounts payable in accordance with the requirements of Article IV of the Appendix.

 Variable Services Fee.
-Shipper shall pay Lost Creek a services fee of $0.48 per MMBtu for the actual quantity of Shipper’s Variable Gas during the Initial Term and $0.20 during the Primary Term (the “Variable Services Fee”).
+Shipper shall pay Lost Creek a services fee of $0.48 per MMBtu for the actual quantity of Shipper’s Variable Gas during the Startup Term and the Initial Term and $0.20 MMBtu during the Primary Term (the “Variable Services Fee”).

 Firm Demand Fee.
 Shipper shall pay Lost Creek a demand fee of $0.48 per MMBtu multiplied by 20,000 MMBtu and the number of Days for the applicable Month of service during the Initial Term (the “Firm Demand Fee”).